p2r3/epochtal/README.md

 This project is written for the [Bun runtime](https://bun.sh/), and will not work on other runtimes such as Node or Deno.

-There are two primary ways in which you can deploy epochtal for your own tournament:
+There are two primary ways in which you can deploy Epochtal for your own tournament:

 ### Using Docker (recommended)

 Epochtal builds and publishes a Docker image every time a changes are pushed to the `main` branch.

-To run epochtal through Docker compose, use the provided [docker-compose.yml](docker-compose.yml) file.
+To run Epochtal through Docker compose, use the provided [docker-compose.yml](docker-compose.yml) file.

 If you want to use 'Plain Docker', you should first create a volume to persistently store data between updates: